AL 16104 Potrero Bridge 2 scaled Phase I

 Other project features include widening up to 15 bridges, creating multiple express lane entrance and exit points, as well as building noise barriers, retaining walls, drainage systems, and electronic toll collection equipment and signs.

-RCTC released the Draft Environmental Impact Report and Environmental Assessment (EIR/EA) for public review on October 9, 2024, for public review and comment.
+RCTC released the Draft Environmental Impact Report and Environmental Assessment (EIR/EA) for public review and comment on October 9, 2024.
 The preliminary engineering and environmental process began in May 2019 and is anticipated to conclude in 2025.

 Pending project approval, RCTC expects to use a progressive design-build method to expedite the delivery of the project.
 Construction could begin in 2027, depending on funding availability.
 The total project cost is estimated to be $550-650 million.
 RCTC is exploring funding options for construction that may include a combination of federal, state, local, and toll sources.